Ahocev/boulderingdb/README.md

 ![Login Page](src/main/webapp/pub/media/readme/Login.png)

 Users can log in to their Bouldering DB account through this page.
-Enter your registered email and password to gain access to your profile and other features of the site.
+Enter your registered email and password to gain access to your profile and the ability to add or edit boulders in the database.
 If you don't have an account, a link is provided to register.

 ## Register Page

 ![Register Page](src/main/webapp/pub/media/readme/Register.png)

 New users can sign up for Bouldering DB on this page.
 You'll be asked to provide information such as your name, email, and password.
-Additional optional fields allow you to share more details about yourself, which will be displayed on your profile.
+Additional optional fields allow you to share more data to the database.
+The more users share, the more robust a database can be built which will ultimately help users find more boulder problems that suit their style, strengths, preferences, etc.

 ## Profile Page

 ![Profile Page](src/main/webapp/pub/media/readme/Profile.png)

 The profile page displays user information such as name, age, height, climbing style, and favorite bouldering locations.
 Users can also edit their profile details here.
+By providing detailed information, other users will be able to track climbers with similar styles, and preferences in order to more effectively discover compatible boulder problems.

 ## Add Boulder Problem Page

 ![Add Boulder Problem Page](src/main/webapp/pub/media/readme/BoulderInput.png)

 This page allows users to contribute to the Bouldering DB by adding new boulder problems.
-Provide details such as the problem's name, location, first ascensionist, grade, and history.
-Users can also upload an image to showcase the problem.
+Users can provide details such as the problem's name, location, first ascensionist, grade, and history.
+Users greatly encouraged to upload high-quality, well-framed images of boulder problems in order to showcase the experience for other climbers in the best light possible.
+The form input fields have been painstakingly refined to attempt to collect and provide as concise and informative data to prospective climbers, allowing users to have a more personalized, deeper experience with the database.
+While grades can be helpful for gauging the challenge of a boulder problem, they are arguably the most insignificant part of the whole story.
+Thus, on Bouldering DB grades are "proposed" and will be averaged over time based on user input.
+There is no such thing as a V15.
+There is only a subjective experience that is being forcefully translated into an arbitrary number.
+While helpful for gauging challenges, attachment to this arbitrary number can severely limit our climbing experiences and thus this database will not display them as prominent, static information.

 ## Boulder Page

 ![Boulder Page](src/main/webapp/pub/media/readme/BoulderPage.png)

 Once boulder problems are submitted to the database, users can view them here and see all database information displayed cleanly and concisely.
-Beta (comments, etc.) is hidden by default in order to protect climbers who want an onsight experience.
+Beta (comments, videos, etc.) is hidden by default in order to protect climbers who want an onsight experience.
 Only registered/logged-in (authorized) users can edit a boulder page.
+A location feature is currently in development which will allow users to see GPS coordinates on a map and send a link of the map to themselves in preparation for trips or on the fly (with an internet connection).

 ## About

-Bouldering DB was born out of a desire for a more streamlined and boulder-problem focused experience than other current online climbing databases.
+Bouldering DB was born out of a desire for a more streamlined and holistic boulder-problem focused experience than other current online climbing databases.
 It is a community-driven, UX-centered platform dedicated specifically to the world of bouldering.
 Bouldering DB focuses on beautiful bouldering experiences through showcasing the aesthetics and movement of a boulder problem, and collecting the appropriate data that best communicates these experiences to other passionate boulderers.
-Unlike databases like 8a.nu and mountainproject.com, bouldering db strives to display database information as cleanly as possible, and minimize ego-driven ticklisting and grade-chasing, instead re-focusing on the fundamentals: the rock, the area, and the climbing experience.
+Unlike databases like 8a.nu and mountainproject.com, bouldering db strives to display database information as cleanly as possible, and minimize ego-driven ticklisting and grade-chasing, instead re-focusing on the fundamentals of the climbing experience: the rock, the area, and the movement.

 ## Contact

-For any inquiries, please contact us at [ahocev@gmail.com](mailto:ahocev@gmail.com).
+For any inquiries, please contact me at [ahocev@gmail.com](mailto:ahocev@gmail.com).

 ---